isomerpages/nparks-railcorridor/_our-rail-corridor/Visit Rail Corridor.md

 As it is an important ecological corridor, the Rail Corridor is not lit at night to facilitate nocturnal wildlife movement.
 Lighting is only provided at certain access points, essential walking paths and benches leading to the public restrooms and Bukit Timah Railway Station building and Railway Staff Quarters.
 For safety, we encourage visitors to exit the Rail Corridor by nightfall, and to take extra care if you are still within Rail Corridor when it gets dark.

 #### **Park Etiquette**
-For an enjoyable experience along the Rail Corridor:
+For an enjoyable experience along the Rail Corridor, here are some simple tips:

 ·        Keep left at all times and keep noise level down